 - Traffic counts have the best information on link-level volumes and also can be used to produce measures of vehicle-miles traveled (VMT).
 Traffic count data used for highway assignment validation should be directional if peak and off-peak periods are being modeled and should be segmented by these time periods.
 Vehicle classification counts are needed to validate truck volumes from the assignment process.
-The primary source for traffic count data in Virginia is the Traffic Engineering Division, Traffic Monitoring Section (see also Section 4.2.2).
-It must be noted that traffic counts can have substantial variation; a good discussion of this issue can be found in Section 9.1.1 of the FHWA Validation Manual. - Speed data Speed data that can be used in highway assignment model validation includes data from standardized approaches and field studies.
+The primary source for traffic count data in Virginia is the Traffic Engineering Division, Traffic Monitoring Section (see also Section 4.2.3).
+It must be noted that traffic counts can have substantial variation; a good discussion of this issue can be found in Section 9.1.1 of the FHWA Validation Manual [38].
+For validation, only traffic counts with the highest quality coding should be used, and it is necessary to exclude those with quality coded below "G." Continuous count data (with quality coding of A and B) have the highest quality and should receive the highest weights during validation; short term traffic count data are most common but may be substantially different from the "true" average daily traffic for a link, even when the traffic count data are adjusted for day of week and seasonal variation.
+Link counts for subclassifications such as timeof-day or vehicle classification are also subject to substantial variation. - Speed data Speed data that can be used in highway assignment model validation includes data from standardized approaches and field studies (see also Section 4.2.4).
 The data collected can vary from simple point-to-point travel times to run times, cruise times and signal delay times, delay times due to incidents, and in some studies, coincident traffic counts on the facilities traversed.
 As with traffic count data, travel time and speed studies may be subject to substantial variation depending on the day or days the data are collected.
 Standardized approaches include using commercial sources (e.g., INRIX or Tom Tom), archived real time data from VDOT road sensors, and the FHWA National Performance Management Research Data Set). - HPMS The Highway Performance Monitoring System (HPMS) estimates VMT from traffic counts.
 Regional VMT estimates provide a basis for comparison with modeled VMT.
-However, prior to using the observed regional VMT based on the HPMS data, the consistency of the HPMS data and the modeled data should be verified.
-Consistency checks should include the HPMS area covered versus area covered by the travel model, the facilities included in HPMS (e.g., local streets) versus facilities included in model; and
+However, prior to using the observed regional VMT based on the

+HPMS data, the consistency of the HPMS data and the modeled data should be verified.
+Consistency checks should include the HPMS area covered versus area covered by the travel model, the facilities included in HPMS (e.g., local streets) versus facilities included in model; and whether VMT estimates are based on average annual daily traffic or average annual weekday traffic.

-- whether VMT estimates are based on average annual daily traffic or average annual weekday traffic. - Other data sources Various data sources that include some bases for comparison of aggregate model outputs include the NHTS, NCHRP Report 716, and the FHWA Validation Manual.
+• Other data sources - Various data sources that include some bases for comparison of aggregate model outputs include the NHTS, NCHRP Report 716 [3], and the FHWA Validation Manual [38].